Xemployee-ai/Xemployee-site/website.md

 Home → Hook.
 “WTF is this?
 Oh, cool.” → click.

-Features → Product.
+Product -> .
 “What can these AI employees do and how?”

+Xemployees -> Our expertly pre made ready to use employees

 Enterprise → Scale & safety.
 “Can we run this at org level?”
+Enterprise is for people who move real money and take real blame.

 Pricing → Money.
 “Can I afford this and what do I get?”

 Resources → Depth.
 “Show me docs, changelog, blog, guides.”

 Dojo → Belief.
 “What’s the bigger vision / cult / philosophy?”

+Home/Product/Xemployees

+“Look at this thing.
+It’s insane.
+It replaces humans.”

+Enterprise

+“Yes, you can run hundreds of these inside a real company without getting fired.”

 ## home page
 1. Home – The hook & first filter